GabrielMoreau/winsoft-main/webex/README.md

-# Webex - Web conferencing, videoconferencing
+# Webex - Cisco Web conferencing and videoconferencing Client

 Webex by Cisco is an American company that develops and sells web conferencing, videoconferencing and contact center as a service